 by Greg Montoya

-The Most Beneficial Source of Vitamin D
+Outdoors, The Most Beneficial Source of Vitamin D

 Vitamin D is essential for a healthy body.
 It aids in the absorption of calcium, helps prevent osteoporosis and reduces inflammation.
 Also, is good for blood cells and boosts the immune system.
 More importantly, helps your body absorb more of the important essential minerals, including phosphorus and calcium.
 While vitamin D exists in foods, like fortified milk and salmon, you can get over 90% of the necessary vitamin D from exposure to sunlight.
 Your body actually needs sunlight to generate Vitamin D. During the warm summer months, just 10 to 15 minutes a day 3 times a week.
 Above all, this will help you soak up enough vitamin D. Thus, during the winter months you’ll need to spend a bit more time outdoors.

-A Natural Disease Fighter
+Spending Time Outdoors is a Natural Disease Fighter

 Sunshine is a natural disease and infection fighter.
 Also, essential for boosting the immune system and vitamin D production.
 Some scientists also believe that inhaling in phytoncides, airborne chemicals created by plants, can increase levels of white blood cells.
 More importantly, these are necessary to help fight off diseases and infections.
 Sunlight may also energize T cells in the immune system that help fight infection.